ErikRutyna/BARBECUES/README.md

 # Changelog
+V1.5.0 In-code documentation updated, doc-strings fixed, etc. Additionally, GRILS has had compatability added to add the "Exit" outflow boundary condition and has had some other small tweaks to increase information during runtime.

 V1.4.0 GRILS Mesher has had its documentation updated and and default values optimized using particle swarm optimization.
 All the things I wished to accomplish with GRILS have been done and it will be moving into a finished state.
 V1.5.0 will contain a manual with in-depth information regarding the program, configurations, examples, and